Normation/rudder-api-doc/src/api_v2/directives.md

     @apiParam (Mono) {Boolean}           [enabled=true]                              Enable the Directive at creation.
 This parameter can be overriden.
 Used to be 'isEnabled' in response, look <a href="#non-compliant-data-in-response">here</a> for more details.
     @apiParam (Mono) {TechniqueVersion}  [techniqueVersion=latest Technique version] In which version your tehcnique should be created.
     @apiParam (Mono) {Int}               [priority]                                  Directive priority.
 Determines which value to use if there are several Directives based on the same technique applied to a Node.
+    @apiParam (Multi) {Tag}              [tags]                                      Tags linked to this directive.
+As JSON, send an object { "key1":"value1", ..., "keyN":"valueN"}.
+As query paramereter, send a "key:value" pair for each tag.

     @apiExample Example usage: